 Search and seizure protections cover:

-A police officer’s physical apprehension or seizure of an individual, whether it is a stop or an arrest;
+- A police officer’s physical seizure of an individual, whether it is a stop or an arrest

-The Fourth Amendment essentially safeguards individuals during searches or detentions, preventing the unlawful seizure of items that would be used as evidence in criminal cases.
-The degree of protection afforded individuals depends on a variety of factors, including the nature of the detention or arrest, characteristics of the place to be searched, and the circumstances under which the search takes place.
+The Fourth Amendment essentially safeguards individuals during searches or detentions, preventing the unlawful seizure of items that could be used as evidence in a criminal case.
+The amount of protection afforded individuals depends on a variety of factors, such as the reason for the suspect's detention.

 Applying the Fourth Amendment

 Below are some examples in which the Fourth Amendment provides constitutional protection to individuals:

 - Someone walking down the street is stopped for questioning.

 - Someone is pulled over for a small traffic violation and the officer searches the vehicle’s trunk.

 - Law enforcement officers enter a person’s home and arrests him or her.

 - Law enforcement officers enter a person’s home to search for evidence.